mtw/mtw.github.io/Pelican/content/teaching.rst

 ########
 :summary: Teaching by Michael Thomas Wolfinger
 :title: Michael Thomas Wolfinger's Teaching
-:description: Summary lectures and courses given by Michael T. Wolfinger
+:description: Discover an extensive selection of university courses and lectures by Michael T. Wolfinger on this dedicated Teaching page

 :breadcrumb: / Home